Am I Exempt From Federal Withholding? Do I Still Get a Refund?

 Starting in January 2020, there’s a new design for Form W-4.
 The IRS explained that the redesign will reduce confusion for filers and enhance the transparency of the tax withholding system.
 Luckily, current employees who have completed a W-4 before 2020 do not need to fill out a new one.

 Form W-4 is an IRS tax form completed by an employee to indicate their current tax situation.
 You usually complete a Form W-4 when you start a new job or your financial situation changes.
-This form estimates your personal allowances and lets your employer know how much federal income tax to withhold from each paycheck.
+This form helps you estimate your total income and the total amount of your deductions and certain tax credits to let your employer know how much federal income tax to withhold from each paycheck.

-According to the IRS, if you had no income tax liability last year and expect the same for this year, you can claim exemption from withholding.
+According to the IRS, if you had no income tax liability last year and expect the same for this year, you can claim exemption from income tax — but not Social Security or Medicare tax — withholding.
 But what does this exemption mean, and how do you know if you qualify?

 Every time you fill out a W-4, you might be wondering, “Am I exempt from federal withholding?”
 To claim exemption, you must meet a set of criteria.

 “If your income can be canceled out by allowable tax deductions leaving you with no tax liability, you can elect to be exempt from federal withholding,” said Ben Watson, a certified public accountant and personal finance expert at DollarSprout.
 “However, if you had even $1 of tax liability in the prior year, you cannot claim an exemption in the following year.”

 If you cannot claim exemption from withholding, you can still reduce the amount withheld from every paycheck by entering the dollar amount of your deductions and claiming your dependents and dependent-related tax credits on Form W-4.
 As you add deductions and credits, your tax withholding will decrease and your take-home pay will increase.
 When you claim fewer deductions and credits, your tax withholding increases and you see less in your paycheck.